tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 A training-median baseline predicts **137 °C** for every Objective 1 test structure.
 This provides a reference without molecular information.

 The analysis prioritises comparison across validation settings.
-Hyperparameter optimisation, model serialization and application deployment are not reported as completed components of this project.
+Hyperparameter optimisation, model serialisation and application deployment are not reported as completed components of this project.

 ### 10. Polymer-Family Holdout Validation